Ezequiel Tovar Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.5 K/9, which ranks 20th in the league.
+- The 8.4 strikeouts per nine innings put together by the Mariners pitching staff ranks 20th in MLB.

-- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.93).
+- The Mariners' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to surrender nine home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The lefty last pitched on Saturday against the Cleveland Guardians, when he threw 5 2/3 innings, allowing one earned run while giving up six hits.
+- In his most recent appearance on Sunday, the right-hander threw six innings against the Cleveland Guardians, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.